 This post looks at tag questions and how to use them correctly.

-This is a tag question, isn’t it?
+This is one of those tag questions, isn’t it?

 See what I did there?
 As you can see, the question above is an example of a tag question.

-Basically, you take a statement and add the negation, turning it into a question.
+Tag questions are simple to form.
+You take a statement and add the negation, turning it into a question.

 A word of caution